 Add enough water to get to desired consistency.

-Pour batter into waffle iron and cook for recommended time per your manufacturer’s suggestion.
+Pour batter into waffle iron and cook for the recommended time per your manufacturer’s suggestion.
 (3 minutes for me)

-Try these other healthy breakfast ideas too.
+Try these other healthy breakfast recipes too.

 - 1 scoop protein powder of your choice